-For situations in which voice communications would put you or your customers in physical danger, press EA button once.
+For situations in which voice communications would put you or your customers in physical danger, press the EA button once.
 The EA button means, "Send police immediately.
 I am in danger."
 If safe to do so, follow the alarm with a PRTT call.
-If no PRTT call is received, the coordinator will attempt to contact your coach one time.
-If you are unable to respond to the call, do not pick up the radio handset.
-Police are on the way.
+When requesting assistance to the TCC provide the following information: